GeorgeWebDevCy/pspa-membership-system/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 0.0.2
+Stable tag: 0.0.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 This plugin powers the PSPA membership system and integrates with WooCommerce and Advanced Custom Fields (ACF) Pro.
+It provides a graduate dashboard, administrator search tools and a login-by-details shortcode.

 == Custom User Roles ==
 The plugin registers two custom user roles: